Clonbur

 Fairhill House Hotel

-Fairhill House is a three‑star, family‑run hotel located a mile from both Lough Corrib and Lough Mask.
-The property offers 20 ensuite rooms, six of which feature terraces with mountain views.
-On‑site dining serves traditional Irish breakfasts, seafood chowder and steaks, while the adjoining gastropub Barr na Sráide provides live music on weekends.
+Fairhill House is a three-star, family-run hotel located a mile from both lakes.
+It offers 20 ensuite rooms, six of which feature terraces with mountain views.
+The on-site restaurant serves traditional Irish breakfasts, seafood chowder, and steaks, while the adjoining gastropub, Barr na Sráide, provides live music on weekends.

-Other local pubs include Brendan Lynch’s and Burke’s, each offering a warm atmosphere and a selection of local ales.
+For a more casual pint, local pubs Brendan Lynch’s and Burke’s offer a warm atmosphere and a selection of local ales, perfect for unwinding after a day in the woods.

 Nearby Attractions